odpi/egeria/CONTRIBUTING.md

  By signing your work, you are confirming that the origin of the content makes it suitable to add to this project.
 See [Developer Certificate of Origin (DCO)](https://developercertificate.org/).

+ The recommended way of submitting the patch is to create a 'git pull' request (https://help.github.com/articles/creating-a-pull-request/).
+In essence you will need to:
+  * fork the existing egeria repository so that you have a working copy you can modify
+  * Either
+    * modify the file directly via the web UI
+    * commit the change making sure to include the Signed-off-by statement above
+  * Or
+    * clone your personal egeria repository
+    * make the file change via the command line or IDE
+    * commit and sign the change
+    * push the commit back up to YOUR personal repository
+  * Create a full request of your change back to odpi/egeria

+  On an ongoing basis you should issue pull requests FROM odpi/egeria back to your local fork to keep in sync with current developments